Edward Woodville, Lord Scales: Early life

-Edward was the tenth child, and youngest son, of Richard Woodville, 1st Earl Rivers, and his wife Jacquetta of Luxembourg, who came to prominence when their daughter Elizabeth Woodville married King Edward IV.
+Edward was the twelfth child, and youngest son, of Richard Woodville, 1st Earl Rivers, and his wife Jacquetta of Luxembourg, who came to prominence when their daughter Elizabeth Woodville married King Edward IV.
 During the reign of his sister's husband, young Edward Woodville was among those who allegedly encouraged the king's licentious lifestyle as "promoters and companions of his vices", in the words of the Italian courtier Dominic Mancini.

 In 1472 he accompanied his brother, Anthony Woodville, 2nd Earl Rivers, to Brittany.
 Francis II, Duke of Brittany had appealed to Edward IV for support against the French, who were threatening invasion.
 The king sent 1000 archers with the Woodvilles.
 Determined Anglo-Breton resistance forced the French to withdraw.
 In 1475, Edward IV made him a Knight of the Bath.
 In 1480 Edward was granted control of the town of Portsmouth and the stronghold of Porchester Castle.

 In 1482, he joined the king's brother Richard, Duke of Gloucester in his invasion of Scotland.
 Richard made him a knight banneret on 24 July 1482.
 The following year, he was commissioned to prepare an expeditionary force to be sent to France, but the king's sudden death halted this project.